Castel dell'Ovo: Present

-In the 19th century, a small fishing village called Borgo Marinaro, which is still extant, developed around the castle's eastern wall.
-It is now known for its marina and restaurants.
-The castle is rectangular in plan, approximately 200 by 45 metres at its widest, with a high bastion overlooking the causeway that connects it to the shore; the causeway is more than 100 metres long and a popular location for newlyweds to have their wedding photos taken.
-Several buildings are often used for exhibitions and other special events inside the castle walls.
-Behind the castle, there is a long promontory once probably used as a docking area.
-A large round tower stands outside the castle walls to the southeast.
+In the 19th century, a small settlement of fishermen had been established in the immediate eastern vicinity of the castle known as Borgo Marinaro, which today has been shaped in the marina and its restaurants.
+The castle's plan is rectangular, approximately 200 by 45 metres at its widest, and a high bastion overlooks the causeway that connects it to the shore.
+The causeway, measuring a little more than 100 metres of length, is a popular location for newlyweds to have their wedding photos taken.
+The castle's buildings today are used as spaces for exhibitions and related cultural events.
+The promontory that extends to the castle's front in its southeast was, probably, used as a quay, that a large round tower just across the castle's southern tip would have protected.

 Underwater archaeologists have discovered what appears to be a 2500-year-old harbor associated with the origins of the first Greek settlement of Paleopolis (which preceded the ancient city of Neapolis, now Naples) in the sea next to the castle.
 Four tunnels, a 10-foot-wide street demonstrating furrows consistent with cart traffic, and a trench likely built as a defensive structure for soldiers were submerged immediately adjacent to the castle.
 The discovery was announced in March 2018, after the September 2017 identification of the original port of Neapolis.